The Future of Liberty

 Mitch Daniels (00:59:57):

-Yeah.
+Yes.
 Well, David Keene, thank you so much for this hour.
 Thank you more than that for a lifetime of just unparalleled leadership, intellectual, and in the most practical of ways on behalf of principles that we hold dear.
 So on behalf of Liberty Fund, thanks for being here.
-Thanks having me.
-And press on

 Outro (01:00:20):